bikeshaving/crank/website/documents/index.md

 ```

 Components rerender based on explicit `this.refresh()` calls.
 This level of
-precision means that you can put side-effects wherever you want.
+precision means you can put side-effects wherever you want.

-Stop asking your framework “Why did you render?”
+Stop asking your framework “why did you render?”
 Never “memoize” a callback
 ever again.

 ```jsx live